acceval/smarttradzt-python-services/vac_alloc_plan/readme.txt

-aThis is alloc plan using supplier demand push.
+This is alloc plan using supplier demand push.